vitejs/vite/docs/guide/features.md

 Entry ---> (A + C)
 ```

-It is possible for `C` to have further imports, which will result in even roundtrips in the un-optimized scenario.
+It is possible for `C` to have further imports, which will result in even more roundtrips in the un-optimized scenario.
 Vite's optimization will trace all the direct imports to completely eliminate the roundtrips regardless of import depth.